sebastienserre/wordpress-actions/README.md

 /.wordpress-org export-ignore
 ```

-### Optional environment variables
+### Environment variables
-In your _yaml_ files you can set these two environment variables:
+In your _yaml_ files you MUST set this environment variable:
+* `NAME` - the name of the plugin.
+You CAN set too these two environment variables:
 * `SLUG` - defaults to the respository name, customizable in case your WordPress repository has a different slug.
 * `ASSETS_DIR` - defaults to `.wordpress-org`, customizable for other locations of WordPress.org plugin repository-specific assets that belong in the top-level `assets` directory (the one on the same level as `trunk`).